Kristina01111000/Drws_site/README.md

-check links etc on kindle before next week look at images on homeslide on kindle to make sure it was an airplane problem
+check links etc on kindle before next week look at images on homeslide on kindle to make sure it was an airplane problem go over the new page again before meeting

 check the other patreon stuff on the analytics page